donaldafeith/DCMS/README.md

 # Dynamic Content Management System (DCMS)

 DCMS is a lightweight content management system for managing web pages dynamically.
 It provides a simple way to create, edit, and display web pages with dynamic content.

-Please note this isn't WordPress or even close.
+###### Please note this isn't WordPress or even close.
 It is a very barebones CMS that allows you to make pages and display them.
 Nothing really fancy.
-I may update this with new ideas or new code, but for now it is just a page editor that was a 4 hour project for me to have fun creating.
-(I hope you like it.)
+I may update this with new ideas or new code, but for now it is just a page editor that was a fun small personal project for me to play around and create something.

 ## Features